 One question I get asked a lot is "what's your favorite fish to catch?"
 At the top of my list is Landlocked Atlantic Salmon!
 They hit hard, fight insanely well, look cool and taste great.
 What more could anyone want?!

 Cayuga Lake currently has the best salmon prognosis.
-A few fish over 30" long were taken here in 2016 and in 2017.
-There are good numbers of 20" to 22" fish here now and plenty of younger ones.
+A few fish over 30" long were taken here in 2016, 2017 and in 2018!
 All signs point to another solid year on Cayuga.
 The fishing over the past 2 or 3 years really starts to improve in late-February and March.

 Skaneateles Lake has offered the steady fishing for salmon over the past few years.
 Actually I've probably encountered them every season here since I bought my first boat back in 2001/2002.
 Fish have been running from around 15" to 23".
 Any fish over 24" is a real trophy on Skaneateles!

 NY State is now stocking "Sebago Strain" salmon.
 It is hoped and expected that they will provide better fishing than the previous "Little Clear" strain - so far it seems to be the case.